milesmcc/whyprivacymatters/REASONS.md

 * Sending personal data to a company, even one you trust, means it is out of your hands and at risk of being hacked or sold.

 ## Why you shouldn't allow other people to track you
+* Social boundaries are created when we are able to keep parts of our life private.
+You might want to prevent some people—former partners, employers, or family—from knowing certain information about you.
 * Your actions can be misinterpreted, and if you aren't in control of what other people know about you, anything you do may be misinterpreted or presented in a way that reflects poorly on you.

 --- WIP section ---